Algebraically hyperbolic groups: Introduction

-A group is of \emph{type $\mathit{F}$} if it has a finite classifying space, while the \emph{geometric dimension} of a group $G$ is the minimal dimension of a classifying space for $G$.
-Therefore, the above questions are for type $\mathit{F}$ groups of geometric dimension at most $3$.
+A group is of \emph{type ${\mathtt{F}}$} if it has a finite classifying space, while the \emph{geometric dimension} of a group $G$ is the minimal dimension of a classifying space for $G$.
+Therefore, the above questions are for groups that are of type $\mathtt{F}$ and have geometric dimension at most $3$ (and indeed, one can show conversely using Schanuel's lemma that a group has finite classifying spaces of dimension at most $3$ if it satisfies the two conditions).
 These two conditions are necessary.
-Brady gave an example of a finitely presented, non-hyperbolic group that embeds into a hyperbolic group \cite{Brady1999Branched} (see also \cite{Lodha2018Hyperbolic} and \cite{Kropholler2021subgroups}).
+Brady constructed a finitely presented, non-hyperbolic group that embeds into a hyperbolic group \cite{Brady1999Branched} (see also \cite{Lodha2018Hyperbolic,Kropholler2021subgroups,Llosa2021hyperbolic,Llosa2024hyperbolic}).
 This example is both weakly AH and $\BS$-free, but is not of type $\mathtt{F}$.

 The versions of Questions \ref{Question:1} and \ref{Question:2} attributed to Gromov \cite[Questions 1.1 \& 1.2]{Bestvina2004questions}, since they appeared in print after Brady's example, are formulated within the realm of groups of type $\mathtt F$.
-Recently, Italiano, Martelli and Migliorini constructed a non-hyperbolic group $G$ of type $\mathtt F$ that embeds into a hyperbolic group \cite[Corollary 2]{italiano2021hyperbolic}, which is therefore a counter-example to both of Gromov's questions.
-The group $G$ constructed by Italiano--Martelli--Migliorini has geometric and cohomological dimension $4$ (note that every group of cohomological dimension $n \geq 3$ has geometric dimension $n$ as well).
+Recently, Italiano, Martelli and Migliorini constructed a non-hyperbolic group $G$ of type $\mathtt F$ that embeds into a hyperbolic group \cite[Corollary 2]{Italiano2023hyperbolic}, which is therefore a counter-example to both of Gromov's questions.
+The group $G$ they construct has geometric and cohomological dimension $4$ (note that every group of cohomological dimension $n \geqslant 3$ has geometric dimension $n$ as well), and so we see that the bound on geometric dimension in Questions \ref{Question:1} and \ref{Question:2} is also necessary.
 Therefore, Gromov's general questions do not hold, but Questions \ref{Question:1} and \ref{Question:2} remain open.